 The three program commands on lines 11-13 create a drawn line on the screen.
 The first command specifies the starting point, the second specifies the ending point, and the last actually draws the line.
 Try adding a similar set of three commands to draw an additional line somewhere else.
 Make sure that the coordinates you specify are within the drawing canvas -- positive numbers less than 400.

-What king of image can you make with just lines?
+Can you make an interesting image with just lines?

 Wrapping Up